io-core/Doc/core/Bootloaders/README.md

 ### _Package Use:_

+Each architecture may have several specific implementations of a Hardware Abastraction Layer.
+For example:

+* HAL.a64.qemu.Mod allows Oberon to boot on aarch64 emulated in QEMU
+* HAL.a64.rpi.Mod does the same on the 64-bit Raspberry Pi and
+* HAL.v32.qemu.Mod boots Oberon on riscv32 emulated in QEMU while
+* HAL.v32.bl602.Mod does the same on the BL602 IOT riscv device.

-The Bootloaders package contains shell scripts used outside of Oberon to prepare an Oberon UEFI or raw binary image.
+The Bootloaders package also contains shell scripts used outside of Oberon to prepare an Oberon UEFI or raw binary image.

 See https://github.com/io/Bootloaders for usage.